Preparation and verification of tensor network states: Gaps and Expectation values

 Let us now briefly discuss the suitability of the method for the TN of the previous section.
 For translational invariant (or suitably uniform) injective MPS, it was proven by Fannes, Nachtergaele, and Werner~\cite{Werner} that the parent Hamiltonian is always gapped.
-Indeed, they showed that by blocking a number of sites proportional to the correlation length (for a fixed bond dimension), which in turn can be bounded as a function of the gap, and replacing the blocked Hamiltonian $\tilde h_i$ by projectors, Eq.~\eqref{hnm} is fulfilled (with all $a_{ij}$ and $c_{ij}$ equal) -- and thus the SDP will yield a gap $\delta>0$ -- already with the restriction \eqref{sdp-only-overlapping} imposed.
+Indeed, they showed that by blocking a number of sites proportional to the correlation length (for a fixed bond dimension), which in turn can be bounded as a function of the gap, and replacing the blocked Hamiltonian $\tilde h_i$ by projectors, Eq.~\eqref{hnm} is fulfilled (with all $a_{ij}$ and $c_{ij}$ equal, as mentioned in the previous paragraph) -- and thus the SDP will yield a gap $\delta>0$ -- already with the restriction \eqref{sdp-only-overlapping} imposed.
 In higher dimensions, an analogous result has been obtained for PEPS which are unique ground states of local Hamiltonian (in particular, injective PEPS)~\cite{Kastoryano_2018}: Whenever the Hamiltonian is gapped in the thermodynamic limit, the SDP with condition \eqref{eq:sdp-sum-of-all} will be satisfied by the projector-valued Hamiltonian obtained after blocking a number of sites which only depends on the gap and the geometry of the system, but not on the system size or details of the model.

 Finally, regarding the PEPS corresponding to classical models in dimensions higher than one, for sufficiently high temperatures (small $\beta$) the SDP method will give a gap (as the Hamiltonian at $\beta=\infty$ is trivial).
 Note that the corresponding classical model may have a phase transition at sufficiently low temperatures, which implies that the correlation length will diverges and thus the gap will vanish in the thermodynamic limit ($N\to\infty$).
 Thus, the SDP automatically also allows to determine an upper bound to that critical temperature, which will yet again get more accurate as we consider larger regions, both by blocking and by relaxing (or omitting) the restriction~\eqref{eq:sdp-sum-of-all}.
 Thus, the continuity bound of Appendix~\ref{appendix_continuity_gap} at the same time provides a means of determining upper bounds on the critical temperature of classical statistical models.